Oyl-Wallet/alkanes-contract-indexer/src/helpers/README.md

 Extension points:
 - Swap format_runestone_with_decoded_messages with a different decoder if protocol evolves.
-- Add structured storage of decoded results by inserting a DB repository layer between decode and trace calls.
 - If you need strict ordering, carry index metadata through TraceJob and re-order at write time.

 Operational considerations:
 - SANDSHREW_RPC_URL is used as the default JSON-RPC endpoint.
 EsploraProvider will also use a direct HTTP ESPLORA_URL if compiled with native-deps.
 - alkanes_trace expects little-endian txid hex; the helper converts the standard big-endian string before calling.
 - Logs now include per-batch summaries (size, decoded, trace_ok/trace_err, skipped, elapsed_ms) and overall totals with elapsed time.

 ## Coding Guidelines
 - Error handling: Prefer early returns and clear anyhow::Context messages so upstream callers get actionable logs.